Azure CDN from Verizon Premium rules engine features

 |Cache-Control Header Treatment||Controls the generation of Cache-Control headers by the edge server when External Max-Age feature is active.|

-* A relative path that uniquely identifies an asset for the purpose of caching.
+* A relative path that uniquely identifies an asset for caching.
 Our edge servers use this relative path when checking for cached content.
-By default, a cache-key will not contain query string parameters.
+By default, a cache-key doesn't contain query string parameters.

 |Cache-Key Rewrite||Rewrites the cache-key associated with a request.|